• Korea standard hot rolled reinforced bar System 1

 In order to solve the problem of large diameter and high strength prestressed reinforcement and anchorage connection problems, has been developed successfully finishing rolling rebar.
 It is in the direct rolling steel surface withoutlongitudinal reinforcement and transverse rib reinforced trapezoidal screw buckle shape, available connection sleeve connected with long, with a specialnut as anchorage.
 This steel has been used in large scale prestressed concrete structure, bridge structure, success.

-- Q: How do steel rebars affect the overall fire safety of a structure?
+Q: How do steel rebars affect the ductility of reinforced concrete?

-- Q: What are the advantages of using composite steel rebars?
+Q: What are the different types of steel rebars used in high-rise buildings?

 Send your message to us